-EN22 - Water discharge
+EN22 Water discharge

-Discharges to water derive from dams and tailings ponds at the mine sites, and from water treatment plants and surface water at both smelter sites and mine sites.
-Boliden's smelters account for approximately 70 per cent of metal discharges to water while the mines account for the remaining 30 per cent.
-Boliden mines account for just over 70 per cent of the Group's nitrogen discharges with the nitrogen generated mainly from the use of explosives and their handling.
-The remaining 30 per cent comes from wastewater recycling at the Kokkola smelter.
+Discharges to water derive from dams and tailings ponds at the mines, and from water treatment plants and collection of surface water at smelters and mines.
+Boliden's smelters account for approximately 80% of metal discharges to water while the mines account for the remaining 20%.
+Boliden mines account for just over 80% of the Group's nitrogen discharges with the nitrogen generated mainly from the use of explosives and their handling.
+The remaining 20% comes mainly from wastewater recycling at the Kokkola smelter.